-Using a secure digital document storage system like the HR Vault can significantly streamline this process in a number of ways, such as by allowing you to check for electronic signature receipts as needed rather than hunting down paper copies, by allowing you to share every handbook update with a click of a button, and by eliminating the need to print out physical copies, for example.
+Using a secure digital document storage system like HR Vault can significantly streamline this process in a number of ways, such as by allowing you to check for electronic signature receipts as needed rather than hunting down paper copies, by allowing you to share every handbook update with a click of a button, and by eliminating the need to print out physical copies.

-Making sure that your handbook is accessible to employees in a digital format also offers some additional legal protections for your practice by making it impossible for employees to claim they lost their copy of your handbook, never received it, were never told where to find it in the office, etc.
+Making sure that your handbook is accessible to employees in a digital format also offers some additional legal protections for your practice by making it impossible for employees to claim they lost their copy of your handbook, never received it, or were never told where to find it in the office.

 But, whether you choose to print out your handbook and collect physical signatures, or to distribute your document and collect signatures digitally, having that acknowledgment on record will help prevent any employees from being able to claim ignorance of a particular policy in a court setting.